ThomasDeStrooper/SEUS_PTGI_HRR_REFORGED/README.md

 3. Download the original **SEUS PTGI HRR 2.1** from [Patreon](https://www.patreon.com/sonicether/posts/download-seus-2-45141775?utm_source=chatgpt.com) and **Photon v1.3b** from [Modrinth](https://modrinth.com/shader/photon-shader/versions).
 4. Extract the **SEUS PTGI HRR 2.1 Reforged** ZIP.
 5. Simply **drag and drop both the original SEUS PTGI HRR 2.1 ZIP and the Photon v1.3b ZIP onto `Apply Patch.bat`**.
-6. Double-click **Apply Patch.bat** if needed.
-7. The patcher will automatically detect the two shader ZIPs and generate your final **SEUS PTGI HRR 2.1 Reforged** shader pack.
+6. The patcher will automatically detect the two shader ZIPs and generate your final **SEUS PTGI HRR 2.1 Reforged** shader pack.
-8. The patcher will then ask whether you want to automatically install the generated shader into your shaderpacks folder.
+7. The patcher will then ask whether you want to automatically install the generated shader into your shaderpacks folder.
 Enter **Y** for Yes or **N** for No. You can also simply **press Enter** to use the default option and automatically add the generated shader to your shaderpacks folder.

 ## Installation 2 — Automatic File Search